michael-sumner/go-make-things/content/articles/2018-01-26-scheduled-posts-with-a-static-website.md

 One of my readers also reminded me that in addition to Netlify, you can also [use GitHub pages to host your site](https://gohugo.io/hosting-and-deployment/hosting-on-github/).

-However, if you want a custom domain *and* and SSL cert, there's no easy way to do that on GitHub.
-Netlify provides a free SSL certificate for you.
+~~However, if you want a custom domain *and* and SSL cert, there's no easy way to do that on GitHub.~~ Netlify provides a free SSL certificate for you. (*GitHub now provides a way to do this, too.*)

 ## How to schedule posts with a static website